fullstack-hy2020/fullstack-hy2020.github.io/src/content/13/en/part13c.md

 #### Exercise 13.22.

-Make it possible for the application to mark a blog on the reading list as read.
-To mark it as read, make a HTTP PUT request to the /api/readinglists/:id path, and send the request with
+Make it possible for the application to mark the blog on the reading list as read.
+Marking the reading is done by making a request to the _PUT /api/readinglists/:id_ path, and sending the request with

 ```js
 { read: true }
 ```

-A user can only mark as read blogs in their own reading list.
-The user is identified by the token that accompanies the request, as usual.
+The user can only mark the blogs as read in their own reading list.
+The user is identified as usual from the token accompanying the request.

 #### Exercise 13.23.

-Modify the route for returning single user information, so that the request can be accompanied by a control of which blogs in the reading list are returned
+Modify the route that returns single user information, so that the request can be controlled which of the blogs in the reading list are returned:

+returns blogs that have not been read

-- GET /api/users/:id returns the entire reading list
+- _GET /api/users/:id_ returns entire reading list
-- GET /api/users/:id?read=true returns those blogs from the reading list that have been read
+- _GET /api/users/:id?read=true_ returns blogs that have been read
-- GET /api/users/:id?read=false returns the blogs in the reading list that have not been read
+- _GET /api/users/:id?read=false_ returns blogs that have not been read

 </div>

 <div class="content">

-### Final remarks
+### Concluding remarks

-Our application is starting to be in at least decent shape.
+Our application is starting to be in at least valid condition.
 However, before the end of the section, let's look at a few more points.

 #### Eager vs lazy fetch

-When doing queries using the `include` attribute:
+When we make queries using the <i>include</i> attribute:

 ```js
 User.findOne({